RickdeJager/lifeline/README.md

 ### Q; Does this provide an persistence against reboots?
 No, I created this program mostly for "KOTH"-like hacking games, where reboots aren't really an issue.
 ### Q; Why is the shell so bad?
 The default "shell" is actually just a bunch of `popen` calls.
+You should can either:
-You can used "!shell" to drop into a normal reverse shell which you can stabilize with Python.
-You can also use [pwncat](https://github.com/calebstewart/pwncat)'s listener directly if you want a fancy shell.
+1. Type "!shell" to drop into a shell.

-The rationale behind this is that I want to keep control over the process to facilitate reconnecting, which is not possible once you set up a normal reverse shell with `execv`.
+1. Use [pwncat](https://github.com/calebstewart/pwncat) as a listener.